 - There was a small dent on the underside of the top tube (most likely before the paint finish was applied).

 - Paint finish is a bit rough around cable lugs etc.

 - Welding between the seat stays and seat tube not great.

-- Front fork lockout stopped working after 1 ride.
-More concerning was that the tech at the retailer seemed to think the fork air pressure had an effect on this, which is really not the case (lockout and suspension pressure are in opposite legs of the fork).
-Worse was the tech’s attitude about this – I’d have to say that within seconds, we’d pretty much established that I was an old fart and he was too young to know much about what he was saying.
+- Front fork lockout stopped working after one ride.
+More concerning was that the “tech” at the retailer seemed to think the fork air pressure had an effect on this, which is really not the case (lockout/damping and suspension pressure are in opposite legs of the fork and are not related).
+Worse was the “tech’s” attitude about this – I’d have to say that within seconds, we’d pretty much established that I was an old fart who knew nothing and he was young and arrogant and knew even less.

 - Rear wheel very slightly out of true.

-On the second bike, there were fewer issues.
+On the second bike, there were similar issues.

 - Deep scratches in the paint on the right crank – exactly as would have been made by carelessly using a crescent/adjustable spanner to fit pedals.

-- Gears not indexed as positively or as smooth as the first bike.
+- Gears not indexed as positively or as smoothly as the first bike.